Posted on

 It’s time to create an email template.
 This is the most important part of a phishing email since it has the email body that convinces a victim to click or take any other action.

 The phishing site is ready and will display any captured credentials on this terminal.
-Go back to Gophish.
+Go back to GoPhish.
 Click on “New Template” to create a new email.

 Remember what I said.
 This part is the most important and the content of the email should convince the user take whatever action you want him to take.
 We are just showing the age-old account suspension mail.
 Let’s have a look at some of the spear phishing emails used in real world hacking attacks.

-The above mail is sent to Godaddy customers.
+The above mail was sent to Godaddy customers.
 The Logo, Customer support number etc almost convince even me but just look at the Sender Email.
 The domain of Godaddy is godaddy.com but sender email is really phishy.

 This above phishing email is a must read.
 Everything looks so convincing.
 Even I think I have a account at Suntrust.
 Only when we hover over the link that we can see it is suspicious.